-1 Tread depth
+- 1 Tread depth

-2 Side walf
+- 2 Side wall

-3 Wear indicator
+- 3 Wear indicator

-2. Tire inspection
+Tire inspection

 Always check the tires before operating the motorcycle.
-If a tread depth shows crosswise lines (minimum tread depth), if the tire has a nail or glass fragments in it, or if the side wall is cracked, contact a Yamaha dealer immediately and have the tire replaced.
+If center tread depth reaches the limit as shown, if the tire has a nail or glass fragments in it, or if the side wall is cracked, contact a Yamaha dealer immediately and have the tire replaced.

-It is dangerous to ride with a worn-out tire.
-When a tire tread begins to show lines, have a Yamaha dealer replace the tire immediately.
-Brakes, tires and related wheel parts replacement should be left to a Yamaha Service Technician.
+Operating the motorcycle with excessively worn tires decrease riding stability and can lead to loss of control.
+Have excessively worn tires replaced by a Yamaha dealer immediately.
+Brakes, tires, and related wheel parts replacement should be left to a Yamaha Service Technician.

-Minimum tire tread depth 10 mm (front and rear)
+Minimum tire tread depth 1.0 mm (front and rear) 1.0 11111